 Valspar Championship Presented by BB&T

-To experience first-hand what the world’s greatest golfers have enjoyed during the championship week; from spectacular golf to incredible Salamander hospitality, visit:
+To experience first-hand what the world’s greatest golfers have enjoyed during the championship week; from spectacular golf to incredible Salamander hospitality, please visit:

 “One of the best I’ve played in America.
 It’s very difficult.
 You have to hit a lot of good tee shots.” - Martin Kaymer

-Previous champions also include Innisbrook member John Huston, Vijay Singh and Carl Pettersson, Retief Goosen, Jim Furyk, Gary Woodland and Kevin Streelman.
+Previous champions include Innisbrook member John Huston, Vijay Singh and Carl Pettersson, Retief Goosen, Jim Furyk, Gary Woodland and Kevin Streelman.
 Previously, Innisbrook was host to 10 JC Penney Classic tournaments that featured mixed teams of PGA TOUR and LPGA Tour professionals.

 25 Years at Innisbrook | #25Innisbrook